Is the constant stress you are feeling generalized anxiety?

 To reach an ultimate conclusion on the cause, I had to use mindfulness to bring myself into the here and now.
 By doing this, I was able to let the logic centres of my brain ask the right questions:

 - Is it really possible that everyone you interact with dislikes you?
 Similarly, can everyone you know view you as an inconvenience?
 Of course not.

 - So, since it’s not very likely that no one wants to interact with you, what’s really going on?
 Does it this feeling lie within you?

 Want to hear people tell their stories?
 Go to The Depression Files Podcast.

-Since I had been diagnosed with GAD years ago, I rightfully concluded that I generalized anxiety was the culprit.
-With that said, having a diagnosis made it easier for me to conclude but you don’t have to be.
+Since I had been diagnosed with GAD years ago, I rightfully concluded that generalized anxiety was the culprit.
+With that said, having a diagnosis made it easier for me to conclude.
+But you don’t have to be the same.

 So, if you recognize similarities, perhaps what I have laid out here can help you uncover some underlying mental-health condition you did know you had.
 Through the process of mindfulness, you can quell the emotions and negative self-talk and clear your mind so you can discern what’s really going on and move towards healing.

 Note: If you think you may have a mental-health disorder, contact your doctor, psychiatrist, or a psychologist; they are all able to diagnose you and thereby help move you forward.